formateng/giraffe/README.md

 1. Lloyd’s - [Lloyd’s clustering algorithm](http://en.wikipedia.org/wiki/Lloyd's_algorithm): uses a Euclidean or normal based error metric to create a Voronoi diagram on any non-disjoint mesh.
 2. Planarise Mesh - Planarise a set of closed non-planar curves.
 Can be used in combination with the Lloyd's algorithm component or independently (i.e. with weaverbird, see example below).

-Originally developed for the TRADA Pavilion and based on the process described by Cutler and Whiting (2007).
+Originally developed in our RCD days for the TRADA Pavilion with code written by Harri Lewis and based on the process described by Cutler and Whiting (2007).

 This open source project is released under the [MIT licence](https://github.com/formateng/giraffe/blob/master/LICENSE).